Patients have spoken and—surprise!—they prefer suburban hospitals to inner-city or big teaching hospitals.

 Quality will count the most in that calculation: 70 percent.
 But patient-satisfaction surveys will make up the other 30 percent.
 Hospitals must exceed the national average satisfaction score among all hospitals in order to earn points toward a bonus payment.

 Medicare quizzed seniors in 10 categories, and used a tough grading scale.
-It counted only the number of patients who said hospital staff “always” communicated well, immediately responded to requests for help, kept the patients’ pain controlled, explained medications before giving them, provided a clean bathroom and a quiet room at night, and gave patients instructions for managing their recovery at home.
+It counted only the number of patients who said hospital staff “always” communicated well, immediately responded to requests for help, kept the patients’ pain controlled, explained medications before giving them, provided a clean bathroom and a quiet room at night, and gave patients instructions for managing recovery at home.

 Medicare also asked patients whether they would “definitely recommend” the hospital.
-And it asked patients to rate the hospital on a scale of one to 10—and only counted the patients who awarded a score of nine or 10.
+And it asked patients to rate the hospital on a scale of one to 10—and counted only the patients who awarded a score of nine or 10.

-“These are hard scores to improve, and I think that’s why hospitals get frustrated,” Dale Shaller, a Minnesota health care researcher who oversees the national patient survey database for the federal government, told the Washington Post and Kaiser Health News last year.
+“These are hard scores to improve, and I think that’s why hospitals get frustrated,” Dale Shaller, a Minnesota health care researcher who oversees the national patient survey database for the federal government, told The Washington Post and Kaiser Health News last year.

 Indianapolis-area hospitals are certainly trying to improve their standing with patients, even putting their staffs through the kind of standardized training more common among hotel and restaurant chains.

 Clearly, however, a hospital’s location—which often determines the severity of the illnesses and complexity of procedures its patients have—affects its patient satisfaction scores.

 For example, St. Vincent Indianapolis Hospital on West 86th Street scored better than the national average in just three out of 10 categories on which Medicare patients were surveyed.
 But St. Vincent’s Carmel Hospital and its Heart Center on North Meridian Street both exceeded the national average in nine of the 10 categories.